Tips for Grading Writing Masterpieces and On-Demands

 7. Grade a Small Task or Skill Instead of the Entire Paper

-Occasionally, only grade only one small piece of their masterpiece.
+Another time-saving strategy for grading student writing is to only grade one small piece of their masterpiece.
 You can do this during writing conferences, or as you walk around the room during writing time.

 For example, let’s say you taught leads and students had ample time practicing this skill.
 During small groups, have each student read you their lead.
 Decide on a point system; maybe 5 is a strong lead, 3 is attempted but not strong, and a 1 is no lead, etc. As students read their lead to you, take a quick grade for each lead.
 You can do this with many different skills.